mecid/mecid.github.io/_posts/2025-04-30-dependency-container-on-top-of-task-local-values-in-swift.md

 }
 ```

 As you can see in the example above, we define the *Dependencies* type holding the fetching statistics function.
-In the real world, you would have there much more service functions.
+In the real world, you would have much more service functions there.
 We also define the production-ready and mocked version of our service function.

 ```swift
 extension Dependencies {